mlcommons/ck/README.md

 different operating systems, software and hardware);
-* suffering from a raising amount of experimental choices to explore (design and optimization spaces);
-* suffering from a raising amount of experimental results to process (big data problem);
+* suffering from a raising amount of experimental choices to explore (design and optimization spaces); and experimental results to process (big data problem);
 * receiving increasing bills for computational resources (particularly in data centers and supercomputers);
 * finding it complex or simply too long to master